Withers' mission to serve the super rich has taken it on a journey of international expansion.

 How to get a Withers training contract

-Vacation scheme deadline: 31 January 2017
+Vacation scheme deadline: 31 January 2018 (opens 1 November 2017)

-Training contract deadline: 31 July 2017
+Training contract deadline: 31 July 2018 (opens 1 November 2017)

-The online application form includes the standard 'Why law?' and 'Why Withers?' questions alongside several competency-based questions.
+The online application form includes the standard 'why law?' and 'why Withers?' questions alongside several competency-based questions.
 “These ask for examples of how someone has demonstrated communication or commercial skills,” recruitment manager Jaya Louvre tells us, “and are a key part of the application form.
 Don’t just give a three-sentence answer; be specific and thorough.”
 Two online tests – one numerical, one verbal reasoning – round off the initial application.

 In addition to their supervisor-led work, vac schemers work as a group on a non-live matter.
 “On the final day you partake in a mediation and negotiation exercise with the other vac schemers,” a trainee reported.
 “Someone acts as a mediator, and you have to reach a settlement.
 I found it a really authentic insight into all the processes that go into these matters.”